Revenue

 In the mainstream browser market, Brave faces competition from industry giants like Google Chrome, Mozilla Firefox, and Apple's Safari.
 These browsers dominate market share but often prioritize user data collection for advertising purposes.

 Brave differentiates itself by offering built-in ad and tracker blocking, which significantly improves page load times and reduces mobile data usage.
-Unlike its competitors, Brave's core business model isn't reliant on user data monetization, allowing it to offer a genuinely privacy-centric experience.
+Brave is also the only major browser to block Microsoft Recall from capturing screenshots of browser tabs by default on Windows, a concrete privacy differentiator against Chrome and Edge.

 Privacy-Focused Alternatives